d12frosted/elpa-mirror/melpa/ctune-readme.txt

 ctune tries to handle both 3 ways by providing an easy way to add the Noise Macro to the right variable and save the values in the `dir-locals-file' file.

-; Suggestions/Ideas:

-GNU C Coding Conventions, and other coding conventions as well, say that macro names should be all upper case.
-Maybe check that when asked to add a macro name (but ctune should not enforce it, so there could be a user option to turn off the query).